alex-arana/dtsproject/dts-batchjob/readme.txt

 Provide the FULL path to your dataminx dir that you copied above, e.g:
   'batch.jdbc.url=jdbc:hsqldb:file:<provide-full-path-to-your-dataminx-dir>/batchjob-hsqlDB/dtsdb'.

-The jdbc.url points to a pre-configured default database for use by the batchjob.
+This points to a pre-configured default database for use by the batchjob.
 It is located in the 'batchjob-hsqlDB' directory and is used for testing and for lightweight batchhjob deployments.
 Of course, you can configure the batchjob to run against a different database as required.
 Refer to the dts-bulkcopyjob.properties for config instructions.